An agreement between two or more parties that creates enforceable rights and obligations.

 - The entity has transferred control of the goods or services to which the consideration that has been received relates, the entity has stopped transferring goods or services to the customer (if applicable) and has no obligation under the contract to transfer additional goods or services, and the consideration received from the customer is non-refundable.

-Consideration received from the customer should be recognized as a liability until one of the events above occurs or until the contract meets the criteria to be considered a contract with a customer under IFRS 5.
-The liability recognized represents the entity’s obligation to transfer goods or services, or to refund the consideration received.
+Consideration received from the customer should be recognised as a liability until one of the events above occurs or until the contract meets the criteria to be considered a contract with a customer under IFRS 5.
+The liability recognised represents the entity’s obligation to transfer goods or services, or to refund the consideration received.